 Software development project planning is crucial for a successful result, no matter whether you are developing a simple one-pager or complex software for your enterprise.

-During the planning phase, it’s best to meet with all the stakeholders first and understand their expectations to come up with a project plan that benefits everyone.
+During the planning phase, it’s best to meet with all the stakeholders first and understand their expectations to develop a project plan that benefits everyone.

-It is also important to establish a scope statement and a clear list of objectives at an early stage of the project life cycle.
-The scope should also answer basic questions like project goals, project deliverables, quality standards, etc.
+Establishing a scope statement and a clear list of objectives is essential early in the project life cycle.
+The scope should also answer basic questions like project goals, deliverables, quality standards, etc.

 Risks are an inherent part of any project.
-We always try to do our best to avoid risks but preparing contingency plans in case such scenarios ever happen is the right idea.
-Having an active risk response plan would save from unnecessary project delays as the team would be equipped to tackle any risky situation as soon as it occurs.
+We always try our best to avoid risks, but preparing contingency plans in case such scenarios ever happen is the right idea.
+An active risk response plan would save from unnecessary project delays as the team would be equipped to tackle any risky situation as soon as it occurs.